 Painted Electric Panels

 Volunteers came together to paint the electric boxes along Market Street in downtown Denton.
-We would like to thank the following people for contributing their time and talents to beautifying the downtown area.
+We would like to thank the local businesses who contributed their time and talents to beautifying the downtown area.

 Artsway at Denton